 Almost 25% of Wisconsin’s energy consumption is used for transportation.
 This represents a huge opportunity to electrify transportation so we can power Wisconsin cars with renewable energy instead of fossil fuels.
 Electric vehicles allow Wisconsin drivers to drive on renewable energy!

-Public DC Fast Charging Locations
+Public Fast Charging Stations

-Public Level 2 Charging Locations
+Public Level 2 Charging Stations

 Electric Vehicles Sold